aromanino/keycloak-express-middleware/README.md

 Middleware to protect Express routes based on authentication and, optionally, authorization via Keycloak roles.
 Allows restricting access to a resource only to authenticated users or to those possessing specific roles in the realm or in a Keycloak client.

-@parameters {string|function} [conditions]
+**` -- @parameters -- `**
+- **conditions**: `[optional]` An array of strings each specifying one or more required roles; or a function executing custom code performing an access role verification
-- If a string, specifies one or more required roles, using the syntax:
+  - As array of Strings: specifies one or more required roles, using the syntax:
          - 'role'              → client role in the configured client (e.g., 'admin')
          - 'clientid:role'     → client role of a specific client (e.g., 'myclient:editor')
          - 'realm:role'        → realm role (e.g., 'realm:superuser')
-  - If a function, receives (token, req) and must return true or false synchronously.
+  - As a function: receives (token, req) and must return true or false synchronously.
 This function enables custom authorization logic.
     - The `token` object passed to the authorization function exposes methods such as:
       - token.hasRole('admin')               // client role in configured client
       - token.hasRole('realm:superuser')     // realm role
       - token.hasRole('my-client:editor')    // client role of a specific client
       - token.hasResourceRole('editor', 'my-client-id') // equivalent to hasRole('my-client:editor')
       The authorization function must be synchronous and return true (allow access) or false (deny access).

-@returns {Function} Express middleware to protect the route.
+**` -- @returns -- `**  It return a function as an Express middleware to protect the route.

 ✅ Usage example:
 ```js